 Classification of barrier membranes

 The initial barrier membranes used were non-resorbable.
 These were made up of methylcellulose acetate (Millipore, Bedford, MA, USA).
 The problem with these membranes was their fragility.
 They used to tear easily while manipulation, which limited their clinical use.
-Soon these were replaced by expanded, high-density and Titanium reinforced ethylene polytertafluoroethelene [ePTFE (e-, d-PTFE and Ti-e-PTFE)] membranes and titanium mesh (Ti-mesh) 24.
+Soon these were replaced by expanded, high-density and titanium-reinforced ethylene polytetrafluoroethylene [ePTFE (e-, d-PTFE and Ti-e-PTFE)] membranes and titanium mesh (Ti-mesh) 24.

 Polytetrafluoroethylene (PTFE) membrane:

-PTEF membranes were introduced in dentistry in 1984.
-This membrane is composed of biocompatible synthetic polymer with a long carbon backbone to which fluorine atoms are attached.
-There is no known enzyme in the body capable of cleaving carbon-fluorine bond.
+PTEF membranes were introduced in the dentistry in 1984.
+This membrane is composed of a biocompatible synthetic polymer with a long carbon backbone to which fluorine atoms are attached.
+There is no known enzyme in the body capable of cleaving the carbon-fluorine bond.
 The membrane has a tortuous pore structure.
 Both surfaces of the membrane have different properties.
 The outer surface of the membrane has an open microstructure collar of 1 mm thickness and 90% porosity which retard the growth of the epithelium during the early wound healing phase.
-The inner surface has a 0.15 mm thick collar and 30% porosity of the membrane which provides space for new bone growth and acts to prevent fibrous ingrowth.
-For space maintenance, the membrane can be made more rigid by reinforcement with fluorinated ethylene propylene, resulting in ePTFE.
-Further enhancement of membrane rigidity is achieved by Titanium reinforcement, making Titanium reinforced ethylene polytertafluoroethelene membrane (Ti-e-PTFE).
+The inner surface has a 0.15 mm ……..
+Contents available in the book ……..
+Contents available in the book ……..
+Contents available in the book ……..
+Contents available in the book ……..
+Contents available in the book …….

 The surface of the PTFE membrane is rough, which facilitates bacterial adhesion.
-So, after placement no surface of the membrane should be exposed to oral cavity.
-The main disadvantage of using non-resorbable membranes is the requirement of a second surgical intervention to remove the barrier 4 to 6 weeks after implantation.
+So, after placement, no surface of the membrane should be exposed to the oral cavity.
+The main disadvantage of using non-resorbable membranes is the requirement of a second surgical intervention to remove the barrier, 4 to 6 weeks after implantation.
 It causes trauma to the newly formed tissue and also flap elevation results in a certain amount of crestal bone resorption 25.

-To address this problem, membrane made of high-density polytetrafluoroethylene (dPTFE) was designed especially for use in socket grafting by Barry Bartee 26.
+To address this problem, a membrane made of high-density polytetrafluoroethylene (dPTFE) was designed especially for use in socket grafting by Bartee and Carr (1995) 26.
 The surface of this membrane is comparatively smoother and impenetrable by bacteria which does not facilitate the bacterial adhesion or invasion.
 So, primary closure is not required.
-After tooth extraction the socket is filled with bone graft and the membrane is placed to cover the opening of the filled socket with its margins pushed below the gingival margins.
-Sutures are placed to secure the membrane in place.
-The main advantages of this membrane are no need for primary coverage of membrane and no need for releasing incisions for additional freeing of the flap.
-The membrane can be easily removed without additional surgical procedure 27.
+After tooth extraction the socket is filled with bone graft and the membrane is placed to cover the opening of the filled socket with its ……..
+Contents available in the book ……..
+Contents available in the book ……..
+Contents available in the book ……..
+Contents available in the book ……..
+Contents available in the book …….

 It is a suitable alternative for PTFE membrane.
 Effectively used in guided bone regeneration procedure, titanium mesh has exceptional properties of rigidity, elasticity, stability and plasticity.
-Rakhmatia et al. described four main advantages of Ti-mesh membranes over their alternative PTFE membranes 24:
+Rakhmatia et al. (2013) 24 described four main advantages of Ti-mesh membranes over their alternative PTFE membranes:

 - These have mechanical properties (rigidity), which makes them suitable for space maintenance.

-- Elasticity of the framework prevents mucosal compression.
+- The elasticity of the framework prevents mucosal compression.

 - Stability prevents graft displacement.